observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 Cons:
 * Implicitly ties Observatorium's implementation into a Kubernetes environment.
 Hard to back out.
 * Large blast radius.
-With a large number of users and recording rules, we could un-intentionally impact the Kubernetes control plane's performance.
+With a large number of tenants and recording rules, we could un-intentionally impact the Kubernetes control plane's performance.
 * ETCD has a limit of 1.5MB per key / value pair so we can't store large files (but Prometheus operator seems to do this ok?).

-#### 2. Object Storage
+##### 2. Object Storage

 Pros:
 * Users of Thanos project are likely to already have object storage configured and ready to use.